nehayadav7295/Portland-smell-problem-analysis/README.md

   * Enter ZIP codes of interest (South Portland have several ZIP codes)
   * This produces a spreadsheet for download
 * https://rainwise.net/weather/SMRO3
-  * Here are the DEP weather reports.
-The top drop-down menu shows which ones you are looking at.
-They will want to use SMRO 3-7 (those are the units that are online).
-It should also note the location at the bottom of the page.
-To download spreadsheets, they need to hit the button at the top of the bar that is a downward arrow.
+  * This site has DEP weather reports.
+  * The top drop-down menu shows which reports of interest to the project.
+  * SMRO 3-7 (those are the units that are online).
+Also note the location at the bottom of the page.
+  * To download spreadsheets, hit the button at the top of the bar that is a downward arrow.

 # key people